Non-invasive prenatal diagnosis techniques: testing foetal DNA in the mother’s blood

 From week 10 of pregnancy on, it is possible to detect foetal DNA in the mother's blood.

 An analysis of this DNA during pregnancy allows us to detect the main foetal chromosomal abnormalities that exist.
 Human beings have two copies of each chromosome, one of which is inherited from our father whilst the other is inherited from our mother.
 A foetal DNA analysis allows us to check if a foetus has an abnormal number of chromosomes (aneuploidies).
-The chromosomes that are analysed in this test are chromosomes 21 (Down's syndrome), 13 (Patau syndrome) and 18 (Edwards syndrome), as well as the sex chromosomes (Turner syndrome and Klinefelter syndrome).
+The chromosomes analysed in our most basic test are chromosomes 21 (Down syndrome), 13 (Patau syndrome) and 18 (Edwards syndrome), as well as the sex chromosomes (Turner syndrome and Klinefelter syndrome).
+In our more complete tests, we analyse the possible aneuploidies, deletions and/or microdeletions and duplications.

 What is foetal DNA testing used for?
 What is its purpose?